SAP/ui5-tooling/CONTRIBUTING.md

     - Note that the UI5 developers have many duties.
 So, depending on the required effort for reviewing, testing, and clarification, this may take a while.
 1. Once the change has been approved and merged, we will inform you in a comment.
 1. Celebrate! 🎉

+### Multi-Branch Development
+There are phases when development of a new major version of UI5 Tooling has already started, but this new major version hasn't been released yet.
+This situation requires a special handling of pull requests / commits if the actual coding change should be both part of the current (e.g. Version 3) and the new major version (e.g. Version 4).

+1. Create a pull request for the current version (e.g. Version 3) with the desired commit message header `[FEATURE]`, `[FIX]` or `[INTERNAL]`.
+2. Rebase and merge the PR in the current version.
+3. Cherry-pick this commit to the new major version (e.g. Version 4) and change the commit message header to `[INTERNAL]`.
+With this, you ensure that the coding change does not appear in the changelog of the new major version.